reactjs/react.dev/content/docs/hooks-overview.md

 >Detailed Explanation
 >
->You can learn more about custom Hooks on a dedicated page: [Writing Custom Hooks](/docs/hooks-custom.html).
+>You can learn more about custom Hooks on a dedicated page: [Building Your Own Hooks](/docs/hooks-custom.html).

 ## 🔌 Other Hooks